-As part of the scheme, the governing body of each school is required to consider and review (at a frequency to be determined by the governing body and agreed with the Director of Children's, Education & Early Help Services) the extent to which it wishes to delegate its financial powers to the head teacher, and to record its decision (and any revisions) in the minutes of the governing body.
-Such decisions by the governing body will be subject to any requirements of regulations to be made under s.38 of the Act, and Schedule 11 thereto.
+As part of the scheme, the governing body of each school is required to consider and review (at a frequency to be determined by the governing body and agreed with the Director of Education) the extent to which it wishes to delegate its financial powers to the head teacher, and to record its decision (and any revisions) in the minutes of the governing body.
 Additionally, the Governing Body or a committee of the governing body must approve the first formal annual budget plan of each financial year.